k-cybulski/survivingdke/index.md

 * Carnival (around February) is something you should have witnessed once. <br/> A 'gentle' introduction is done on November 11th on the Vrijthof.
 * Go to the top of the local "mountain", Sint Pietersberg.

-## Misc

-### Transport

-* Things to look out for when buying a second hand bike:
-	* Check if all gears are in working order.
-(Especially second gear as its an expensive fix) Watch out for worn down teeth.
-	* Check if both brakes work properly.
-* You can buy bikes from Jules, student bike shops, or Facebook groups.
-(Watchout for stolen bikes on the FB groups)
-* Get cheap lights from the HEMA so you don't get fined by the police.
-They patrol the centre of town semi-regularly.
-* Besides the obvious chance of theft, don't leave your bike unattended for more than a week as the municipality removes 'discarded' bikes.

 ## Try hard mode

 What follows is the advice for students who are very peculiar about their uni life and want the most of it academically.
 They seek the most of every career possibility, sometimes to a ridiculous level.
 They are usually referred to as *try-harders*.